-Many Nigerians quickly resort to protests, insults, blames and ultimatums to demand different social services or actions from the postcolonial government.
+Many Nigerians quickly resort to protests, insults, blames and ultimatums to demand different social services or actions from government.
 Like helpless babies or toothless bulldogs, they file out to protest after massacres, crises, blackouts, official looting or restrictive policies.
 Since they lack sustainability for these protests, they quickly disperse after some time or after government settles few of the conveners.
 These protests often use fire brigade approach for beginning with loud threats and agitations, which they cannot sustain.
 So, government officials learn to ignore or violently disperse the protesters without expecting economic repercussions.

 Having a true right to protest

 Consistent progress in a society grows on the principle of freedom to produce and exchange goods and services.
 What gives an individual the power to demand other people’s products is what they produce and can hold back when their demand is not met.
 So, if a person produces or invests in producing rubber for tyres, tools and other gadgets, the person gets a right to demand something from them.
 For his rubber contributes to agriculture from tractors, transportation from tyres and other industries and products that use rubber.

 Like other users, governments require some portion of people’s products as tax to regulate the society or provide intercommunal and interstate infrastructure and support in electricity, roads, schools and other products.
 Hence, people must give something to get something, not just get something by crying, cursing and protesting.
 If a person is not intellectually, materially or socially relevant in the social and industrial network for, he can be easily ignored.
 So, apart from the inalienable gifts of nature like life and freedom, people must pay to get other people’s products.

 Losing the moral right to protest in Nigeria

 “You cannot eat your cake and still have it.”